sven-hash/docs/docs/run-nym-nodes/nodes/mixnodes.md

              (mixnode - version 1.0.0-rc.1)

 name: winston-smithnode
-description: nym-mixnode hosted on Linode VPS in <location> with the following specs: <specs>. link, e.g. https://mixnode.yourdomain.com: mixnode.mydomain.net
+description: nym-mixnode hosted on Linode VPS in <location> with the following specs: <specs>.
+link, e.g. https://mixnode.yourdomain.com: mixnode.mydomain.net
+location, e.g. City: London, Country: UK: <your_location>
 ```

 This information will be shown in the mixnode's page in the Network Explorer, and help people make delegated staking decisions.